zakizakaria-cybersec/astro-storyblok-finance-starter/README.md

 ## Quick Start
-1. Create a Storyblok account and Space
+1. Create a Storyblok account and a new Space
 2. Fork this repo
 3. Clone Storyblok Space (using the button below)
 4. Create your project on Netlify